Harvard University President Alan Garber (from left) with speakers Nobel laureates in economics Claudia Goldin and Oliver Hart.

 President Emeritus Neil Rudenstine was presented with a Radcliffe medal.

-Hart, an economic theorist and a 2020-21 fellow, said he’s most excited about what he’s working on now, a book that builds on his earlier scholarship by forging an alternative approach to the traditional way legal contracts are constructed.
+Hart, an economic theorist and a 2020-21 fellow, said he’s most excited about what he’s working on now, research that builds on his earlier scholarship by forging an alternative approach to the traditional way legal contracts are constructed.
 “I think it may be, in the long run, my most significant,” he said.

 Garber, an economist and physician, was appointed provost in 2011 by the then-President Drew Gilpin Faust, before stepping in earlier this year to serve as interim and now president.
 He recognized Brown-Nagin for her deep involvement in key University initiatives in recent years.